kumodot/FreeTape/README.md

+You can use it directly online here --> https://kumodot.github.io/FreeTape/

 Simple online MP3 Player via Browser, that play Local files,  using P5js.
 Made with the help of Chat GPT.

 Version 58B - August 03